-An organization that has determined outsourcing of processes or services to be a material topic in the use and management of IT is required to report how it manages the topic using Appendix A (see requirement MGT-OUTS-1.1 in this section).
+An organization that has determined third-party management of processes or services to be a material topic in the use and governance of IT is required to report how it manages the topic using Appendix A (see requirement GOV-TPM-1.1 in this section).

-This section is therefore designed to supplement - and not replace - requirements in Appendix A and section 1: Management of IT topics.
+This section is therefore designed to supplement - and not replace - requirements in Appendix A and section 1: Governance of IT topics.

-Requirements Outsourcing MGT-OUTS-1.1 The reporting organization shall report how it manages outsourcing using requirements in Appendix A and the context and scope of the outsourcing in addition to 'Management of IT topics' 1.1.
-MGT-OUTS-1.2 The reporting organization shall describe how it manages risks related to its outsourcing of processes and services in addition to 'Management of IT topics' 1.2.
+Requirements Third-party management GOV-TPM-1.1 The reporting organization shall report how it governs third-party management using requirements in Appendix A and the context and scope of the third-party management in addition to 'Governance of IT topics' 1.1.
+GOV-TPM-1.2 The reporting organization shall describe how it manages risks related to its use of third party processes and services in addition to 'Governance of IT topics' 1.2.

-Guidance Guidance Management of IT topic outsourcing MGT-OUTS-1.1a The reporting organization should describe the internal and external context and considers: • stakeholders and their relevant requirements; • legal and regulatory requirements; • mission, goals and internal and external obligations; • the parts of the organization that are impacted by outsourcing; • products, processes and/or services that are included.
-MGT-OUTS-1.1b The reporting organization should describe the integration of outsourcing as a tool of management in the overall value chain of the organization considering: • impact on customer experience including their human rights ; • impact on (IT) employees and other workers , including their human rights ; • impact on the organization's ecosystem; • approval by governance bodies ; • scope limitations and exclusions.
-The organization could report on:
+Guidance Governance of IT t topic third party management GOV-TPM-1.1a The reporting organization should describe the internal and external context and considers: • stakeholders and their relevant requirements; • legal and regulatory requirements; • mission, goals and internal and external obligations; • the parts of the organization that are impacted by third party management; • the intended readers of the report; • products, processes and/or services that are included.
+GOV-TPM-1.1b The reporting organization should describe the integration of third party management as a tool of management in the overall value chain of the organization considering: • impact on customer experience including their human rights; • impact on (IT) employees and other workers, including their human rights; • impact on the organization's ecosystem; • approval by governance bodies; • scope limitations and exclusions.
+The organization could report on: • communication with relevant business partners; • documented third party management policy; • reviewed in conjunction with the organization strategic goals and objectives.
+GOV-TPM-1.1c The reporting organization should report on the roles and responsibilities regarding third party management, including management and governance bodies, which are documented and implemented in order to support the (IT) Strategic objectives.
+The organization could report on: IT and information security key roles, such as Chief Information Officer (CIO's), Chief Operating Officer (COO) and Chief Information Security Officer (CISO), and whether these are well supported and have adequate access to the management body in order to escalate IT topics when needed. whether the organization maintains a register of third parties and the processes and products or services they provide.

-communication with relevant business partners; documented outsourcing policy; reviewed in conjunction with the organization strategic goals and objectives.
-MGT-OUTS-1.1c The reporting organization should report on the roles and responsibilities regarding outsourcing of (IT) employees and other workers, including management and governance bodies, which are documented and implemented in order to support the (IT) Strategic objectives.
-T I 1 11 11 11 The organization could report on: IT and information security key roles, such as Chief Information Officer (CIO's), Chief Operating Officer (COO) and Chief Information Security Officer (CISO), and whether these are well supported and have adequate access to the management body in order to escalate IT topics when needed. whether the organization maintains a register of outsourcing parties and outsourced processes and services. whether the outsourcing policy defines roles and responsibilities, as well as competencies required to monitor and manage the risks from the IT outsourced service.
-MGT-OUTS-1.1d The reporting organization could describe the results from analyzing the monitoring information regarding outsourced processes and services, such as service level reporting, performance/value management, incident information, contract management topics, etc., regarding points of improvement and which of them have been implemented in the reporting period.
-MGT-OUTS-1.2a The reporting organization should report how it identifies, assesses, monitors and manages all risks related to outsourcing, where it could consider the IT related risks regarding the outsourced processes and services from angle of the following risk domains: • cyber security risks; operational risks; operational risks,continuity risks; data related risks such as confidentiality, integrity, availability and portability of data; compliance risks, e.g. with applicable regulatory requirements, including data privacy; governance risks; legal risks, including the contractual arrangements; 1.55m.
-1.5ms, merading the contractual untangements,

-• how it assesses the risk that outsourcing impacts the experience

-by the customer;

-• third-party risks;

-• financial risks.
+whether the third party management policy defines roles and responsibilities, as well as competencies required to monitor and manage the risks from the third party services.
+GOV-TPM-1.1d The reporting organization could describe the results from analyzing the monitoring information regarding third party processes and services, such as service level reporting, performance/value management, incident information, contract management topics, etc., regarding points of improvement and which of them have been implemented in the reporting period.
+GOV-TPM-1.2a The reporting organization should report how it identifies, assesses, monitors and manages all risks related to third party management, where it could consider the IT related risks from angle of the following risk domains: • cyber security risks; • operational risks; • continuity risks; • data related risks such as confidentiality, authenticity, integrity, availability and portability of data; • compliance risks, e.g. with applicable regulatory requirements, including data privacy; • governance risks; • legal risks, including the contractual arrangements; • how it assesses the risk that third party management impacts the experience by the customer; • third-party risks; • financial risks.

-Outsourcing - topic disclosures
+Third party management - topic disclosures